Poland’s Duda promises Ukraine Leopard tanks, Russia appoints Gerasimov as top general

 The recent talk of supplying Ukraine comes as its Western allies hope to break the stalemate in the fighting of the last two months.
 Currently the epicentre of the war is the major clash concentrated around the towns of Bakhmut and Soledar in the Donbas region, where neither side has made much progress.

-The Kremlin, desperate for a battlefield victory to shore up its war propaganda and support for the war at home, has thrown significant resources into the assault on the salt-mining town of Bakhmut that has minor strategic value.
+The Kremlin, desperate for a battlefield victory to shore up its war propaganda and support for the war at home, has thrown significant resources into the assault on the salt-mining town of Soledar that has minor strategic value.
 The fighting there has been led by the Private Military Company Wagner, led by the personal ally of Russian President Vladimir Putin, Evgeny Prigozhin, who has been playing an increasingly important role in Russia’s military struggle in recent months.

-Russian forces claimed to have captured the industrial town of Soledar, to the north of Bakhmut on January 11, in an attempt to flank Bakhmut, where fighting has been going on for months.
+Russian forces claimed to have captured Soledar, to the north of Bakhmut, on January 11, in an attempt to flank Bakhmut, where fighting has been going on for months.
 However, Kyiv denied the that the town was under Russian control on the same day and a US military spokesman says the situation remains “fluid.”
 Social media carried satellite pictures of the town that show it almost completely destroyed.

 Russia appears to be making some progress in the battle, but it has only managed to advance a few kilometres in months of fighting at a very high cost.
 Social media has carried pictures reportedly showing the battlefield strewn with dead Russian soldiers that are impossible to verify.

-Analysts are unanimous in predicting a major Russian counter offensive sometime between now and spring.
+Analysts are unanimous in predicting a major Russian counter-offensive sometime between now and the spring.
 Of the 300,000 “mobiki” of fresh recruits mobilised in September, about half have been kept in reserve and and are currently being trained in preparation, say analysts.

-In another sign of the coming assault, Russian President Vladimir Putin sacked General Sergey Sorovikin as head of the military campaign after only three months on the job and replaced him with the long-serving General Valery Gerasimov as chief of the general staff on January 11.
+In another sign of the coming assault, Russian President Vladimir Putin has sacked General Sergey Sorovikin as head of the military campaign after only three months on the job and replaced him with the long-serving General Valery Gerasimov as chief of the general staff on January 11.
 Surovikin is to remain as Gerasimov's deputy, the Russian Defence Ministry said in a statement.

-Commenting on the change, security analyst Mark Galeotti said that Gerasimov’s appointment is significant: the new role is “the most poisoned of chalices” as the fate of the invasion now rests on his shoulders (while Putin likely clings to “unrealistic expectations.”
+Commenting on the change, security analyst Mark Galeotti said that Gerasimov’s appointment is significant: the new role is “the most poisoned of chalices”, as the fate of the invasion now rests on his shoulders (while Putin likely clings to “unrealistic expectations.)

 “Gerasimov is hanging by a thread.”
-It’s unlikely that Putin set him up to fail deliberately, but the general “needs some kind of win” or his career will end very poorly, according to Galeotti.
+It’s unlikely that Putin has set him up to fail deliberately, but the general “needs some kind of win” or his career will end very poorly, according to Galeotti.

 "In the spring, the military will throw its remaining 150,000 draftees into a new offensive, which will make a difference on the battlefield but probably not enough to satisfy Putin.
 Russia might deploy its conscripts too.
 Kyiv will also mount its own spring offensive," Galeotti added.

 The rapid turnover in commanders appears to reflect the Kremlin's dissatisfaction with multiple setbacks on the battlefield and failure to secure victory in a campaign that the Kremlin had expected to be over in a matter of weeks.
-The Defence Ministry said that the move came in response to an enlargement of the scope of its "special military operations" in Ukraine.
+The Defence Ministry said that the move had come in response to an enlargement of the scope of its "special military operations" in Ukraine.

 "The increase in the level of leadership of the special operation is linked to the expansion of the scale of the tasks at hand and the need to organise closer interaction between troops," the ministry said.